BlockScience/cag-map/docs/present.md

 - Share diagrams and models for people to fork and explore
 - Conclude with a call to action (even if that's just asking people to provide feedback)
 - Make it easy for people to share, comment on, and engage with your proposal (see next section)
-- Read [The Day You Became A Better Writer](https://www.scottadamssays.com/2015/08/22/the-day-you-became-a-better-writer-2nd-look/) if you want more tips on simple persuasive writing.

 ## Tools